NisaAtac/flickr-feed-viewer/README.md

 The project consists of two directories: Server folder contains backend related files whereas Client folder contains frontend related ones.

-..*Server runs on *http://localhost:5000*, to see what it returns open *http://localhost:5000/api\* In the server directory, start the server
+* Server runs on _http://localhost:5000_, to see what it returns open _http://localhost:5000/api_ In the server directory, start the server

 ## `node server.js`

-..\*To start React app, in the client directory, please run:
+* To start React app, in the client directory, please run:

 ## `npm run start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open _http://localhost:3000_ to view it in your browser.